nicholas-quirk/clj-barcode/README.md

 (save-to-file (create-barcode :2of7 "12345") "/home/user/barcode.png" :png)
 ```

-A getter and setter functions are one in the same.
-If a value is passed with a barcode, then the value will be set for that barcode.
+The getter and setter functions are one in the same.
+If a value is passed with a barcode, then that value will be set for the barcode.
 ```clojure
 (bar-width (create-barcode :bookland "12345")) ;; Getter
 (bar-width (create-barcode :bookland "12345") 100) ;; Setter